GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-sso/01-review-the-initial-project.md

 # Review the base structure of the application

 For your convenience, this scenario has been created with a base project using the Java programming language and the Apache Maven build tool.
+The base project contains an application with unprotected resources.

 This project already includes everything you need.
 Start by reviewing the base project's content by executing a ``tree``{{execute}} in your terminal.